Skip to content

 The competition is open to all students with an interest in how language works regardless of the specific subjects they are currently studying at A-Level (or similar qualification).
 For example, it may be of interest to students taking A-Levels in Modern Languages, English Language or Classics, but also to students taking Psychology or Mathematics.
 The competition is for students who have not yet started the final year of secondary education (this would be students up to Year-12 (Lower 6th) for students in England and Wales; the competition is open to any international student who wishes to take part).

-The topic for the 2023 competition is as follows:
+The topic for the 2025 competition can be found here.

 The competition carries a First Prize of £600, to be split equally between the candidate and his or her school or college, and a Second Prize of £400, which again is to be shared equally between the candidate and his or her school or college.
 The school or college’s portion of each prize will be issued in the form of book tokens with which to buy linguistics books.
 In addition, up to three further essays of a high quality will be commended.